 A tapped delay line can be described by creating a separate parameter for each tap weight and grouping all the tap weights for a given tapped delay line in a single parameter group which is given the name of the tapped delay line.
 If in addition the individual tap weights are each given a name which is their tap number (i.e., "-1" is the name of the first precursor tap, "0" is the name of the main tap, "1" is the name of the first postcursor tap, etc.) and the tap weights are declared to be of type Tap, then the EDA tool can assume that the individual parameters are tap weights in a tapped delay line, and use that assumption to perform tasks such as optimization.
 The model developer is responsible for choosing whether or not to follow this convention.
 A complete equalizer example featuring the Tap Type is provided later in this section.
-UI Unit Interval.
+UТ Unit Interval.
 1 UI is the inverse of the data rate frequency, for example 1 UI of a channel operating at 10 Gb/s is 100 ps.
 UI parameter values are in units of UI (bit time).
 The parameter may take on either floating point or integer values.
-Format <data_format></data_format> <data> or <data_format></data_format><data>:</data></data> Required, except for the <data_format> selection of Value as noted below.
-The word "Format" as part of the Format <data_format> <data> sequence is optional.
-Valid entries for the <data_format> and <data> fields are:</data></data_format></data></data_format></data_format> Value <value></value> Single value data.
+Format <data format> <data> or <data format> <data>: Required, except for the <data format> selection of Value as noted below.
+The word "Format" as part of the Format <data format> <data> sequence is optional.
+Valid entries for the <data format> and <data> fields are: Value <value> Single value data.
 The user may assign any value without any restrictions within the constraints of the Type of the variable.
+The model maker may provide any value without any restrictions within the constraints of the Type of the variable.
 Note that Value and Default (defined below) are mutually exclusive, and shall not be used together for the same parameter.
-Range <typ value=""> <min value=""> <max value=""> This defines a continuous range for which the user may select any value greater than or equal to <min value=""> and less than or equal to <max value=""> within the constraints of the Type of the variable</max></min></max></min></typ> List <default value=""> <value> <value> <value></value></value></value></default> This defines a discrete set of values from which the user may select one value List Tip <default_entry><entry><entry><entry></entry></entry></entry></default_entry> Formatted: Font: Bold This is an optional leaf of a parameter with Format List and it is followed by a String entry for each entry in the List.
-The number of entries in List Tip must be the same as the number of entries in List.
-The n th entry in List Tip shall correspond to the n th entry in List.
+Range <typ value> <min value> <max value> This defines a continuous range for which the user may select any value greater than or equal to <min value> and less than or equal to <max value> within the constraints of the Type of the variable List <default value> <value> <value> ... <value> This defines a discrete set of values from which the user may select one value List_Tip <default_entry><entry><entry><entry>...<entry> Formatted: Font: Bold This is an optional leaf of a parameter with Format List and it is followed by a String entry for each entry in the List.
+The number of entries in List_Tip must be the same as the number of entries in List.
+The nth entry in List_Tip shall correspond to the nth entry in List.
 Quoted null entries are not permitted.
-All entries in List Tip shall be unique, except that if two entries in List are the same, then the corresponding List_Tip entries must also be the same.
-List is required for List_Tip to be entered, and the word Format before List_Tip as in (Format List Tip) is not allowed.
-Example: Formatted: Indent: First line: 0.5" (Strength (Usage In) (Type Integer)(Description "Strength of Driver") (List 0 1 2 3 4)(Default 2) (List_Tip "Extra Weak" "Weak" "Nominal" "Strong" "Extra Strong")) Cormer styp values slow values start values where min $\leq$ typ $\leq$ max and delta is always positive.
-After expansion, the expanded values of the parameter are typ + N\delta where N is any positive or negative integer value provided by the EDA tool during the expansion process so that: min $\leq$ expanded values $\leq$ max
+All entries in List Tip shall be unique, except that if two entries in List are the same, then the corresponding List Tip entries must also be the same.
+List is required for List Tip to be entered, and the word Format before List Tip as in (Format List Tip ,,,) is not allowed.
+Example: Formatted: Indent: First line: 0.5" (Strength (Usage In) (Type Integer)(Description "Strength of Driver") (List 0 1 2 3 4)(Default 2) (List_Tip "Extra Weak" "Weak" "Nominal" "Strong" "Extra Strong"))